maoberlehner/dev-cafe-look-ma-no-browser/README.md

 ## Getting Started

-- Run `yarn` to install all dependencies.
+- Run `npm install` to install all dependencies.
 - Run `npm run dev` to start the Vite dev server.
 Make sure you can navigate to `http://localhost:3000`.
 - Run `npx cypress run` to run all (currently only one) tests with Cypress in headless mode.
 - Run `npx cypress open` to open the Cypress UI.